Login Register

 1. bool() Function:

-The bool() function converts a value into its Boolean equivalent.
+The bool() function takes any value and turns it into its Boolean form.
+In simple words:

 2. isinstance() Function: